britram/taps-transports/draft-ietf-taps-transports.md

 ## Transport Layer Security (TLS) and Datagram TLS (DTLS) as a pseudotransport

-Transport Layer Security (TLS) {{RFC5246}}
+Transport Layer Security (TLS) {{RFC5246}} and Datagram TLS (DTLS) {{RFC6347}}
-and Datagram TLS (DTLS) {{RFC6347}} are IETF protocols that provide several security-related features to applications.
-TLS is designed to run on top of a reliable streaming transport protocol (usually TCP), while DTLS is designed to run on top of a best-effort datagram protocol (UDP or DCCP
-{{RFC5238}}).
-At the time of writing, the current version of TLS is 1.2; which is defined in {{RFC5246}}.
+are IETF protocols that provide several security-related features to applications.
+TLS is designed to run on top of a reliable streaming transport protocol (usually TCP), while DTLS is designed to run on top of a best-effort datagram protocol (UDP or DCCP {{RFC5238}}).
+At the time of writing, the current version of TLS is 1.2,  defined in {{RFC5246}}; work on TLS version 1.3 is nearing completion.
 DTLS provides nearly identical functionality to applications; it is defined in {{RFC6347}} and its current version is also 1.2.
 The TLS protocol evolved from the Secure Sockets Layer (SSL) protocols developed in the mid-1990s to support protection of HTTP traffic.